 1. Declutter: Maximize the space you have and allow potential Buyers to imagine living in your home.
 Remove personal items, excess furniture and anything that could distract potential Buyers.
 Smaller furniture will make the rooms look bigger.
 Clear out closets, donate items you don’t use, and store some of your belongings offsite during the sale.

 2. Staging: Make sure every room is staged to its optimal use.
-Buyers are usually unable to visualize themselves in your home, but it helps when you have furniture that fits the size of the rooms.
-Some examples when staging and decorating are needed most:
+Buyers need to be able to visualize themselves in your home, so it helps to have furniture that fits the size of the rooms.
+Staging and decorating are needed most:

 - When an investment property has been tenanted and the common areas are poorly maintained (if the tenants consent to having their space changed temporarily of course).